Gaza Strip: 2025–present: Gaza peace plan

-In October 2025, the Gaza war peace plan came into effect, which called for demilitarization and amnesty for Hamas members who disarmed, temporary governance by a Palestinian technocratic body overseen by an international commission headed by US President Trump, freedom of residents to depart from and return to Gaza and complete resumption of access to international aid.
+In October 2025, the Gaza peace plan came into effect, which called for demilitarization and amnesty for Hamas members who disarmed, temporary governance by a Palestinian technocratic body overseen by an international commission headed by US president Trump, freedom of residents to depart from and return to Gaza and complete resumption of access to international aid.
 Under the terms of the plan's first phase, a ceasefire came into effect, all 20 living Israeli hostages were released within 72 hours, around 2000 Palestinian prisoners were released, and the IDF withdrew from 47% of the territory.
 On 17 November, the United Nations Security Council passed a version of the 20-point peace plan authored by the US, with Russia and China abstaining from the vote.
 This plan was rejected by Hamas, who objected to the proposed international peacekeeping troops and lack of support for Palestinian self-determination, but was accepted by the Palestinian Authority and Israeli prime minister Benjamin Netanyahu.

+In addition, financing arrangements have also been discussed.
+Reports have suggested that the United States has considered using approximately $5 billion in frozen Palestinian tax revenues, withheld by Israel, to help finance reconstruction efforts in Gaza.

+In July 2026, Hamas announced dissolution of the Gaza government.